gokulsahar/test/kafka_consumer_design.md

 3. **Commit Failure Handling:** If commit fails, log and retry next interval
    - Don't crash consumer
    - Kafka will redeliver from last successful commit

+4. **Dev Mode:** Completely skip commits when enabled
+   - Useful for development/testing
+   - Messages still processed
+   - On restart, all messages reprocessed
+   - Logs what would have been committed

 ---